 The top bone of the neck is called the atlas, or C1 vertebra.
 It was designed to protect the delicate brainstem.
 The atlas is also the bone allowing the head to move in many directions.
 This makes it extremely susceptible to misaligning from either a blow to the head or neck or wear and tear.
 If a misalignment occurs in this bone, it puts undue pressure on the brainstem and can be the reason the brainstem is sending improper signals to the brain.

-Upper cervical chiropractors are specially trained to find these types of misalignments and then work with our patients to correct them through a gentle method.
+Ames, IA upper cervical chiropractors are specially trained to find these types of misalignments and then work with our patients to correct them through a gentle method.
 We are not required to pop or crack the neck to get positive results.
 Many see relief from or an end to their vertigo after just a few adjustments.

 To schedule a complimentary consultation with Dr. Read call our Ames office at 515-233-8880 or simply click the button below.